 — Ice universe (@UniverseIce) May 29, 2019

-That said, perhaps the most exciting change and Galaxy S11 rumor so far is regarding the cameras.
+That said, perhaps the most exciting change and Galaxy S11 rumors so far are about bigger screens and regarding the cameras.
 Samsung’s stuck to the same sensor for the last four years, the 12 DualPixel sensor we know and love in the S7, S8, S9, and now with the Galaxy S10.

 It looks like Samsung will FINALLY upgrade the camera in the Galaxy S11 with an all-new bigger and better camera.
-A higher Pixel and larger sensor will allow for more light, detail, and processing, and could put Samsung back to the top ahead of Google’s Pixel 4 camera.
+A higher Pixel and larger sensor will allow for more light, detail, and processing, and could put Samsung back to the top ahead of Google’s Pixel 4 and the iPhone 11 Pro.

-The Samsung Galaxy S11 release date is around 9-months away and some of you might not have the ability to wait.
+The Samsung Galaxy S11 release date is around 3 or 3-1/2 months away and some of you might not have the ability to wait.
 That said, the Galaxy S11 should be on your radar, just like it is on ours.
-So much in fact, that here’s what we want to see next from Samsung in 2020.
+So much in fact, that here’s why you should wait and a list of what we want to see next from Samsung in 2020.

-5 Things We Want To See Next with the Galaxy S11
+5 Things We Want To See Next on the Galaxy S11

 We know Samsung has something big planned for the Galaxy S11, mainly because they’ve used the same design and components for the last several years.
-Plus, it’ll have to compete with the iPhone 11, Pixel 4, OnePlus 7T and more.
+Plus, it’ll have to compete with the iPhone 11 Pro, Pixel 4, and the OnePlus 8 Pro.
 Will they surprise everyone with a bold new design, or just improve on the same one we’re all familiar with?
 If they truly want to shake things up we think Samsung needs to push innovation, and do something bold.

 1. A Catchy New Design

 The design isn’t flawed, but we’re expecting a sleek new bezel-free screen to take on the iPhone and Android competition.
-Whether that’s truly no bezel, a unique camera setup that uses the powerful cameras for both the front and the back, or something else entirely.
+Whether that’s truly no bezel, a unique popup camera setup, or even an in-display hidden front-facing camera.
+Or, it could be something else entirely.

 While the image above is nothing more than a fan-made concept, it does look wonderful.
 Additionally, we’ve already heard reports that Samsung has some truly new technology and creative designs in the works for later this year and early 2020.
 If you thought the S10, Note 10 or even the folding Galaxy Fold was special, it sounds like that’s just the tip of the iceberg.